 Dodge – Sucking the world’s oil supply dry one Hemi at a time.

-Ferrari – Helping to lure your third wife
+Ferrari — The key to luring your third wife

 Ford – Survival is job one